fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 #### Use case examples

-When multiple POS systems are involved in the business action and only one is used for invoice/receipt creation, e.g.:
+Multiple POS systems are involved in the business action and only one of them is used for invoice/receipt creation, e.g.:

 - Restaurant/Bar using multiple queues; orders are done with one queue and payment with another queue
 - Restaurant/Wellness/Hotel using different POS systems; one system is used for final invoice creation